aglowczyk/StartWritingToday/README.md

 # StartWritingToday is a small app for kids.
-Long story short is shows a picture if a word is written correctly.
+Long story short it shows a picture if a word is written correctly.

 More info below.
 Have fun!